Supreme Court Lawyers

 The question before the Supreme Court was whether a convicted prisoner seeking access to biological evidence for DNA testing may assert that claim in a civil rights action under 42 U.S.C. § 1983, or if such a claim is cognizable only in a petition for writ of habeas corpus?
 The case was argued before the Court on October 13, 2010, and the Court issued its opinion on March 7, 2011.
 The Court held that there is federal-court subject-matter jurisdiction over Skinner's complaint, and that the claim he presses is cognizable under §1983.
 The Court noted that success in such a suit would only grant the prisoner access to DNA evidence, "which may prove exculpatory, inculpatory, or inconclusive."
 Justice Ginsburg delivered the opinion of the Court, with Justices Roberts, Scalia, Breyer, Sotomayor, and Kagan joining.
 Justice Thomas filed a dissenting opinion, with Justices Kennedy and Alito joining.

 Following the Supreme Court decision, the case was remanded to the U.S. Court of Appeals for the 5th Circuit and then remanded to the U.S. District Court - Northern District of Texas.
 During this same time the state court case continued and the state withdrew its objection to DNA testing.
 As such, Skinner filed a motion to dismiss the federal case and it was granted.
 The case is currently before the state district court and DNA testing is ongoing.
+Arguments regarding the DNA evidence were held in Gray County District Court in front of Judge Steven Emmert in February, 2014.

 Photo by Janelle Stecklein for the Amarillo Globe-News.